One day I’ll put on my walking shoes.

 or I’ll be tossed out into the street;

-I'll become a fugitive, a seeker then -
+I’ll become a pilgrim then – a lengthy,

-becoming my life and what will be left of me?
+and what will be left of me?
+Nothing more

 one foot wearily in front of the other,

 worn and dusty, sweat-stained,

 my spirit laved and unshod to freely enter

 O child of God, Moses was plainly told –